 Cherry Blossom Night Lighting at Kiyomizudera Temple

-For sakura and fall colors seasons, Kiyomizu-dera Temple in Kyoto, Japan has special night illumination.
-We visited during the lighting for cherry blossom season, and thought we’d share some of our experience and tips we learned during that visit.
+For sakura season, Kiyomizu-dera Temple in Kyoto, Japan has special night illumination.
+We’ve visited during the night lighting for cherry blossom season many times, and share some of our experiences, photos and tips we’ve learned during the visit.
+(Updated March 14, 2024.)

-After spending the day wandering all over Kyoto to see the highlights of sakura season (we’re working on a separate 1-day cherry blossom itinerary for Kyoto that will be posted next week), we made Kiyomizu-dera Temple our last stop of the day.
+After spending the day wandering all over Kyoto to see the highlights of sakura season, we made Kiyomizu-dera Temple our last stop of the day.
 It was actually our last stop twice: once for sunset and once again for the evening illumination of the cherry trees.
-(This was an accident–we’ll cover the why of that in the tips…)
+We’ll cover the ‘why’ of this in the tips.

-During our previous October visit, the streets of Higashiyama were virtually deserted in the evening.
+During our previous fall colors visit, the streets of Higashiyama were virtually deserted in the evening.
 Most shops closed before 8 p.m., and it was a veritable ghost town.
 This made wandering those streets quite the tranquil experience.

 By contrast, I arrived at Kiyomizu-dera Temple at around 8 p.m. for the night illumination, and the streets of Higashiyama were shoulder-to-shoulder at that time.
 I stayed until the temple closed, after 9:30 p.m., and the streets were still alive with people.